mate-academy/react_phone-catalog/README.md

 6. Total amount and quantity should be calculated automatically.
 7. Show the quantity at the `Cart` icon in the header.
 8. Save the `Cart` to `localStorage` on each change and read it on page load.
 9. `Checkout` button should show a modal dialog with the text `Checkout is not implemented yet.
 Do you want to clear the Cart?`:
     - Clear the Cart if the user confirms the order;
     - Keep the Cart items and close the confirmation on cancel;
     - Use the `confirm` function if you don't have a better solution.

-## Favorites page
+## FavoritesPage page

-Create `Favorites` page with a `ProductsList` showing favorite products at `/favorites`.
+Create `FavoritesPage` page with a `ProductsList` showing favorite products at `/favorites`.

 1. Add/remove a product to favorites by pressing a heart button in the `ProductCard` element.
 2. The heart should be highlighted if the product is already added to the favorites.
 3. Use React Context or Redux to store the favorites.
-4. Show the number of favorites at the `Favorites` icon in the header.
+4. Show the number of favorites at the `FavoritesPage` icon in the header.
 5. Save favorites to `localStorage` on each change and load them on page load.

 ## Other tasks